ducphan122/spring-food-ordering-system/Readme.md

   ]
 }
 - Use the command to read message from kafka: docker run -it --network=host edenhill/kcat:1.7.1 -b localhost:19092 -C -t payment-request

+# Saga Pattern

+**Definition**: A pattern for managing distributed transactions across multiple services, where each transaction is broken down into a sequence of local transactions.

+**Key Components**:
+- Chain of local transactions
+- Compensation (rollback) mechanism for failures
+- Choreography approach using events (in this case, Kafka)

+**Example Flow 1**:
+1. The **Order Service** acts as the coordinator for the SAGA flow, initiating the process.
+2. It starts by sending an **Order Created** event to the **Payment Service**.
+3. The Order Service’s local database marks the order as **Pending**.
+4. Upon receiving a **Payment Completed** event from the Payment Service, the Order Service updates the order status to **Paid** in its database.
+5. It then sends an **Order Paid** event to the **Restaurant Service** to request order approval.
+6. When the **Order Service** receives an **Order Approved** event from the Restaurant Service, it updates the order status to **Approved** in its database.
+7. The **Approved** state is then returned to clients when they query the order through the **GET** endpoint.
+8. After receiving the approved state, the client can trigger the next steps, such as starting the **Delivery Process**.

+**Example Flow 2**:
+1. The **Order Service** acts as the coordinator for the SAGA flow, initiating the process.
+2. It starts by sending an **Order Created** event to the **Payment Service**.
+3. The Order Service’s local database marks the order as **Pending**.
+4. Upon receiving a **Payment Completed** event from the Payment Service, the Order Service updates the order status to **Paid** in its database.
+5. It then sends an **Order Paid** event to the **Restaurant Service** to request order approval.
+6. When the **Order Service** receives a **Order Rejected** event from the Restaurant Service (via order-messaging/listener), it will call reject method in _application-service/ports/input/message/listener/restaurantapproval/_ , this reject method will call rollback defined in OrderApprovalSaga, which is in _domain-application-service_, the returned value from this rollback is a OrderCancelledEvent.
+This OrderCancelledEvent will be fired as PaymentRequestAvroModel via _order-messaging/publisher/kafka/CreateOrderKafkaMessagePublisher.java_.
+The order state will be right now "CANCELLING".
+7. The Payment Service will listen to _payment-request_ topic, and it will consume the message (PaymentRequestAvroModel) via PaymentRequestKafkaListener(in messaging module) -> paymentRequestMessageListener(in application-service) -> this paymentRequestMessageListener will get the required Entities (via interact with repository), then it will give all these entities to domain-service to run business logic, then it persist the data to database.
+Then take the returned event from domain-service and fire it.
+In this case is a PaymentCancelledEvent.
+8. The PaymentCancelledEvent will be consumed by _order-messaging/listener/kafka/OrderResponseKafkaListener_ .
+It will then call rollback method in OrderPaymentSaga, the returned value from this rollback is a EmptyEvent.
+Because nothing to do here, the flow is finished, the order state is now "CANCELLED".

+**Implementation Requirements**:
+- Each SAGA step must implement:
+  - `process()` - Execute the local transaction
+  - `rollback()` - Compensate/undo if failure occurs later

+This pattern is particularly useful in microservices architectures where maintaining data consistency across services is crucial

+## Implementation
+- Create SagaStep interface in common-domain
+- In order-application-service we implement the SagaStep interface because order-service is the coordinator of the saga flow

+**PaymentResponseMessageListenerImpl will call OrderPaymentSaga** (Steps 4 of Example Flow)
+- In order-messaging we have a kafka listener to listen to the topic payment-response, and based on the payment response, it will call the methods defined in interface ports/input/message/listener/payment/.
+This interface is then implemented in order-application-service via PaymentResponseMessageListenerImpl
+- PaymentResponseMessageListenerImpl will call the methods in OrderPaymentSaga, which implements SagaStep interface.
+OrderPaymentSaga will interact with domain-service to run business logic (domain service will give back the domain events), then it will use repository to persist the data to database.
+After that it return the domain event
+- PaymentResponseMessageListenerImpl will then use the returned domain event to fire the event that restaurant-service is subscribed to, so that restaurant-service can perform its business logic

+**OrderApprovalMessageListenerImpl will call OrderApprovalSaga** (Steps 5 and 6 of Example Flow)

+# Outbox Pattern
+## Customer, Restaurant Data Architecture: From Shared Schema to Service Isolation
+**This is example of customer only**
+Current
+├── customer schema
+│   ├── customer table (source)
+│   └── order_customer_m_view (materialized view)
+└── order schema
+    └── (order related tables)

+-> Oder will use materialized view from customer schema to get customer data, but this is not scalable and coupled

+Future
+- Update customer data through events rather than direct database access.
+Each service will have its own database -> achieve true "database per service"
+├── Customer Service
+│   └── Customer Database
+├── Order Service
+│   └── Order Database (including customer data table) └── Kafka (for event sourcing)

+**This is example of restaurant only** order_restaurant_m_view is a materialized view in restaurant schema, order service will use this to get restaurant data.
+This materialized view will have restaurantId and productId as composite key, the data structure represents a restaurant-product relationship where:
+- One restaurant can have many products
+- Each row represents a unique restaurant-product combination